How it all started…

 The fateful day that changed everything…

-At that moment, everything that Mike loved about skiing was ripped away from him.
-His athletes were now tasked with helping Mike get off the snow and get the medical attention he so direly needed.
-Mike’s accident changed his course and set him on a new journey, one riddled with hardship and seemingly insurmountable challenges.
+Following the surgery, Mike miraculously began to heal, but the accident changed his life forever.
+Mike set off down a new path, one riddled with hardship and seemingly insurmountable challenges.
 He would need to be more resilient than ever to achieve his end goal – get back on skis.

-Back on his feet!
+Back on his feet! – a short timeline: